aws-samples/multi-account-architectures-amazon-vpc-lattice/distributed/README.md

-# Amazon VPC Lattice Reference Architectures - Multi-Account Distributed Service Networks
+# Amazon VPC Lattice - Multi-Account Distributed Service Networks

 In this example, we are showing a multi-Account environment with [Amazon VPC Lattice](https://docs.aws.amazon.com/vpc-lattice/latest/ug/what-is-vpc-lattice.html), focusing on a distributed service network pattern.
 The service provider AWS Accounts will be the ones creating the VPC Lattice [services](https://docs.aws.amazon.com/vpc-lattice/latest/ug/services.html), while the consumer AWS Accounts will own their own service networks and associate the services they want to consume.